-Ownership of our shares is concentrated, to some extent, in the hands of a few individual investors which could limit the ability of our other
+Ownership of our shares is concentrated, to some extent, in the hands of a few investors which could limit the ability of our other stockholders to influence the direction of the company.

-Heartland Advisors, Inc. and Larry N. Feinberg (Oracle Partners LP, Oracle Institutional Partners LP and Oracle Investment Management Inc.) currently beneficially own approximately 14.0% and 14.0% respectively, of our issued and outstanding common stock as of August 14, 2003.
+Heartland Advisors, Inc. and Larry N. Feinberg (Oracle Partners LP, Oracle Institutional Partners LP and Oracle Investment Management Inc.) each currently beneficially own approximately 13.9% of our common stock as of November 14, 2003.
 Accordingly, they collectively may have the ability to significantly influence or determine the election of all of our directors or the outcome of most corporate actions requiring stockholder approval.
 They may exercise this ability in a manner that advances their best interests and not necessarily those of our other stockholders.